Zarcolio/sitedorks/README.md

 # About sitedorks
 Search Google or Bing for a search term with different websites.
 A default list is already provided, which contains Github, Gitlab, Trello etc. Also a list available with googledorks for communication invites like WhatsApp, Skype and Zoom.
+Currently, a list of 74 dorkable site is available.

 # Why sitedorks?
 Why wouldn't you just enter dorks for several websites manually?
 This script has a few useful functions: